 We got access to senior leaders from some of Europe's leading energy companies throughout our time on the programme and were able to attend presentations and networking sessions with the top people at InnoEnergy's partner companies, such as Total.

 I don't think any other course could offer such close links with these big companies.
 I made some great contacts.

 For my thesis, I started working with BBOXX, a company based in the UK that brings solar power to remote communities in Africa.

 My qualification was an asset when getting this job.
 BBOXX's founders are international and the geographic spread of our clients and workforce means that my experience in working internationally, as well as remotely, is invaluable.

 Studying abroad gave me skills in working with people from other countries, and this has been really useful in my current role.
 I've also found the entrepreneurial skills I learned at ESADE incredibly helpful.

-What advice would you give to anyone planning to study a KIC InnoEnergy course?
+What advice would you give to anyone planning to study an InnoEnergy course?

 Go for it.
 You won't find the two-centre qualification, business skills and links to big business in the sector anywhere else.